 As a result of the programme, Lee says talent mobility across the different markets has increased.

 “When you move talent, it’s very expensive because you don’t know if that talent speaks your language or understands your culture, so you will naturally think twice about paying to bring someone across,” she explains.
 “But when you have coached the person and believe in them, it’s so much easier.”

-Read the full interview with Bonita Lee, Vice President of HR for Pharmaceutical International, GSK here: An effective cure: GSK's talent remedy
+For more about GSK’s Asia-Pacific workforce strategy, check out our full interview with Bonita Lee, Vice President of HR for Pharmaceutical International, here: An effective cure with GSK’s talent remedy

 It is part of our HR Insider series, which explores the people management teams of some of the region’s most prolific organisations.
 Read more HR Insider stories here.